What is the Faculty of Forensic & Legal Medicine?

 The FFLM was established as a faculty of the Royal College of Physicians in 2005 and is a charity set up to develop and maintain the highest possible standards of competence and professional integrity in forensic and legal medicine.

-The specialty covers professionals working in three related disciplines: forensic medical practitioners (forensic physicians, forensic pathologists, forensic psychiatrists, forensic odontologists); medico and dento-legal advisers; and medically qualified coroners.
+The specialty covers professionals working in the following related disciplines: forensic medical practitioners (forensic physicians, forensic pathologists, forensic psychiatrists, forensic odontologists); medico and dento-legal advisers; clinicians working in secure and detained settings and medically qualified coroners.

 Is the work of FFLM members similar to what we see on CSI and other crime dramas on TV?

-No – the three groups of practitioners have different roles.
+No – the different groups of practitioners have different roles.

-Forensic physicians (FPs) are independent from the police, and do not investigate cases.
-The major part of their work is to provide healthcare to people in police custody or to complainants of alleged sexual assault in sexual assault referral centres (SARC).
+Forensic practitioners (FPs) (doctors, nurses and paramedics) are independent from the police, and do not investigate cases.
+The major part of their work is to provide healthcare to people in police custody or to complainants of alleged assault including sexual assault in sexual assault referral centres (SARC).

 FPs are there to safeguard the health of those detained in police custody and undertake forensic assessments, including the collection of forensic evidence.
 They work with the living as opposed to forensic pathologists who work with the dead.
 FPs are part of a wider team that may include the CID, and scenes-of-crime officers.
 They may for instance provide initial opinions on the likely cause of injuries to assist investigation.

-Medico-and Dento-legal advisers (MLAs & DLAs) – MLAs provide medico-legal support and advice to medical practitioners.
+Medico-and Dento-legal practitioners provide medico-legal support and advice to medical practitioners.
 They often come from a clinical background and may have had legal training.
-Dento-legal advisers have a similar role and background to MLAs, but their focus is on advising and supporting dental professionals.
+Dento-legal advisers have a similar role and background, but their focus is on advising and supporting dental professionals.

 Medical coroners are judicial appointments and investigate deaths.